 Resolving a dispute with your seller.

-Provide information about the issue, communicate with the seller to resolve the problem and close the dispute.
+Try to communicate directly with the seller to resolve the problem.

 Here’s what you can do.